ImgBotApp/InternetNL/detail/web/ipv6/web-reach/verdict/bad_en.md

-Your web server can *not* be reached over IPv6.
+Your web server is *not* reachable over IPv6.